tendermint/tendermint/docs/rfc/rfc-011-delete-gas.md

 pay per unit of execution and the fees are distributed to validators.

 Validators wishing to extract higher gas fees are incentivized to include transactions with the highest listed gas fees into each block.
-This produces a naturally ordering of the pending transactions.
+This produces a natural ordering of the pending transactions.
 Applications wishing to implement a gas mechanism need to be able to order the transactions in the mempool.
 This can trivially be accomplished by sorting transactions using the `priority` field available to applications as part of